TravelModellingGroup/Documentation/tmg-documentation/tutorials/EmmeImportGTFS/RenamingAndUploadingLines.md

 # Renaming and Importing GTFS Line Data

 Before the GTFS data is imported into the network, it needs to be updated to match our coding standard.
-This makes it alot easier to work with.
+This makes it a lot easier to work with.

 ## Steps